Table of contents

 Payments at points-of-sale

 The Dutch mostly pay with debit cards from Maestro or V PAY.
 These figures are about payments at points-of-sale with debit cards, credit cards and cash, including at town hall tellers, busses and trams and vending machines.

 Chip-and-pin vs. contactless

-By the end of 2017 every other debit card payment in the Netherlands was contactless.
-However, for the whole of 2017 the average share of contactless payments with debit cards and credit cards had increased to 56%.
+By the end of 2017 every other card payment in the Netherlands was contactless.
+By the end of 2018 the share of contactless payments with debit cards and credit cards had increased to 56%.